Antikythera mechanism: Proposed gear schemes

-Freeth and Jones published their proposal in 2012 after extensive research and work.
-They came up with a compact and feasible solution to the question of planetary indication.
+Freeth and Jones published a proposal in 2012.
+They proposed a compact and feasible solution to the question of planetary indication.
 They also propose indicating the solar anomaly (that is, the sun's apparent position in the zodiac dial) on a separate pointer from the date pointer, which indicates the mean position of the Sun, as well as the date on the month dial.
 If the two dials are synchronised correctly, their front panel display is essentially the same as Wright's.
 Unlike Wright's model however, this model has not been built physically, and is only a 3-D computer model.

 The system to synthesise the solar anomaly is very similar to that used in Wright's proposal: three gears, one fixed in the centre of the b1 gear and attached to the Sun spindle, the second fixed on one of the spokes (in their proposal the one on the bottom left) acting as an idle gear, and the final positioned next to that one; the final gear is fitted with an offset pin and, over said pin, an arm with a slot that in turn, is attached to the sun spindle, inducing anomaly as the mean Sun wheel turns.

 The inferior planet mechanism includes the Sun (treated as a planet in this context), Mercury, and Venus.
 For each of the three systems, there is an epicyclic gear whose axis is mounted on b1, thus the basic frequency is the Earth year (as it is, in truth, for epicyclic motion in the Sun and all the planets—excepting only the Moon).
 Each meshes with a gear grounded to the mechanism frame.
 Each has a pin mounted, potentially on an extension of one side of the gear that enlarges the gear, but doesn't interfere with the teeth; in some cases, the needed distance between the gear's centre and the pin is farther than the radius of the gear itself.
 A bar with a slot along its length extends from the pin toward the appropriate coaxial tube, at whose other end is the object pointer, out in front of the front dials.
 The bars could have been full gears, although there is no need for the waste of metal, since the only working part is the slot.
 Also, using the bars avoids interference between the three mechanisms, each of which are set on one of the four spokes of b1.
 Thus there is one new grounded gear (one was identified in the wreckage, and the second is shared by two of the planets), one gear used to reverse the direction of the sun anomaly, three epicyclic gears and three bars/coaxial tubes/pointers, which would qualify as another gear each: five gears and three slotted bars in all.